-1 These steps are required by 23 United States Code Section 139, which establishes an environmental review process that must be used when preparing an EIS for a highway or transit project.
+&lt;sup>1 These steps are required by 23 United States Code Section 139, which establishes an environmental review process that must be used when preparing an EIS for a highway or transit project.

 Table 1.1-1.
-Cooperating and Participating Agencies for theLittle Cottonwood Canyon EIS
+Cooperating and Participating Agencies for the Little Cottonwood Canyon EIS

-Agency or Government ^a Type of Agency Involvement
+Agency or Government a Type of Agency Involvement

 Federal Agencies

 U.S. Army Corps of Engineers Cooperating and participating

 U.S. Department of Agriculture (USDA) Forest Service Cooperating and participating

 U.S. Environmental Protection Agency Cooperating and participating

-State Agencies ^b
+State Agencies b

 Resource Development Coordinating Committee/ Public Lands Policy Coordinating Office Participating

 Utah Division of Air Quality Participating

 Utah Division of Forestry, Fire and State Lands Participating

 Utah Division of Indian Affairs Participating

 Utah Division of Water Quality Participating

 Utah Office of Tourism Participating

 Regional Governments or Agencies

 Central Wasatch Commission Participating

 Utah Transit Authority Cooperating and participating

 Wasatch Front Regional Council Participating

 Local Governments

 Salt Lake County Participating

 Salt Lake City Participating

 Salt Lake City Department of Public Utilities Cooperating and participating

 City of Cottonwood Heights Participating

 Murray City Participating

 Sandy City Participating

 Town of Alta Participating

 Metropolitan Water District of Salt Lake and Sandy Participating

-^a The following tribes were invited to participate: Cedar Band of Paiutes, Eastern Shoshone Tribe of the Wind River Reservation, Northwestern Band of Shoshone Nation, Shivwits Band of Paiute Indians, Shoshone-Bannock Tribes of the Fort Hall Reservation, Ute Indian Tribe of the Uintah and Ouray Reservation, and the Confederated Tribes of the Goshute Reservation.
+&lt;sup>a The following tribes were invited to participate: Cedar Band of Paiutes, Eastern Shoshone Tribe of the Wind River Reservation, Northwestern Band of Shoshone Nation, Shivwits Band of Paiute Indians, Shoshone-Bannock Tribes of the Fort Hall Reservation, Ute Indian Tribe of the Uintah and Ouray Reservation, and the Confederated Tribes of the Goshute Reservation.
 None of the tribes responded to the request.
 Tribal representatives will also be contacted as part of the Native American consultation process associated with this EIS.

-^b This is a list of state divisions that accepted the participating agency invitation.
+&lt;sup>b This is a list of state divisions that accepted the participating agency invitation.
 All state agency participation will also be coordinated through the Resource Development Coordinating Committee.

-1.1.1 Description of the Study Area
+1.1.1 Description of the Transportation Needs Assessment Study Area

-The study area used for the Little Cottonwood Canyon Project extends along State Route (S.R.)
+The transportation needs assessment study area, or study area, used for the Little Cottonwood Canyon Project extends along State Route (S.R.)
 210 from its intersection with S.R.
 190/Fort Union Boulevard in Cottonwood Heights, Utah, to its terminus in the town of Alta, Utah, and includes the Bypass Road (Figure 1.1-1).
 UDOT developed the study area to include an area that's influenced by the transportation operations in Little Cottonwood Canyon and to provide logical termini for the project.
+The transportation needs assessment study area is used only to determine the need for transportation solutions.
 Separate impact analysis areas have been developed for each environmental resource evaluated in this EIS.
+The impact analysis areas for each environmental resource will take into account the direct, indirect, and cumulative impacts of the alternatives and might be larger than the transportation needs assessment study area.